Canada convoy protest: Mass media outlets

 According to The New York Times, "In an increasingly polarized political environment, the Canadian truckers became an instant cause célèbre."
+Though declaring "We disagree with protestors' cause", the newspaper conceded that "[protestors] have a right to be noisy and even disruptive."
 In late January, CBC host Nil Köksal pondered that "there is concern that Russian actors could be continuing to fuel things as this protest grows.
 But perhaps even instigating it from, from the outset".
-However, in October 2022, the Canadian Security Intelligence Service said that no foreign actors had funded or supported the convoy protests.
-A subsequent study found that RT covered the protests far more than any other outlet.
+In October 2022, the Canadian Security Intelligence Service said no foreign actors had funded or supported the convoy protests.
+A 2023 study by Caroline Orr Bueno found that RT covered the protests far more than any other outlet.

-According to Local Journalism Initiative, ethnic media outlets exhibited a variety of reporting and reactions to the protests.
-OMNI Punjabi highlighted the Punjabi truckers who were stuck on the US side of the border for days.
-Additionally, reporting noted that "most Punjabi truckers are vaccinated, as vaccine coverage in the Punjabi community is high.
-Their priorities are around road safety, snow clearance, road maintenance, as well as working conditions and wage theft."

 Rich Lowry of Politico argued that "The embrace of the Canadian trucker protesters by the American right is a sign that the Tea Party spirit circa the early Obama years was never fully extinguished.
 Since then, everything has changed — most importantly, the rise of Donald Trump and his movement — and nothing has changed.
 It is freedom that remains the most natural and powerful Republican rallying cry."